edibotopic/wiki-backup-test/home.md

-In this wiki you can find, add and connect ideas about Ubuntu.
+This wiki makes it easy to find, add and connect ideas about Ubuntu.
-The wiki makes it quick and easy to update pages and create new ones.
-Everyone — engineers, writers, hobbyists — can make a unique contribution to Ubuntu.
+Everyone — engineers, writers, hobbyists — is welcome to make their own unique contribution.

 ---